cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * Sampling of secrets.
 We assume that secrets are sampled uniformly at random.
 * The dealer that performs key generation is trusted.

+# Security Considerations

+* Trusted dealer.
+TODO

+* Unforgeability assuming less than `(t-1)` corrupted signers.
+TODO

 ## Communication channels

+* Key Generation.
 At the time of key generation, we assume an authenticated, confidential, and reliable channel.
+* Signing.
 At the time of signing, we assume a reliable channel.

 ## Protocol Failures